 Understanding Involuntary Addiction Treatment

-If a person is ordered by a judge to enter addiction treatment, you might think they wouldn’t find it as effective as someone who goes on their own.
-However, addiction treatment programs are shown to improve the overall health and wellness of those who struggle with drugs or alcohol, regardless of whether admission is voluntary or involuntary.
+If a judge orders a person to enter addiction treatment, you might think they wouldn’t find it as effective as someone who voluntarily goes.
+However, addiction treatment programs actively improve the overall health and wellness of people struggling with drugs or alcohol, regardless of admission type.
 Even after experiencing legal consequences, many people battling addiction don’t seek treatment on their own.

 What is Court-Ordered Rehab?

 Legally-mandated addiction treatment directly impacts the lives of those struggling with SUDs by offering rehab as an alternative to jail or prison time.
 Research shows that an estimated 65% of the U.S. prison population has an active SUD.
 While another 20% of the prison population didn’t meet the official criteria for SUD, those individuals were under the influence of drugs or alcohol at the time of their crime and would benefit from an alternative path to recovery.

 Drug courts are programs run by local criminal justice systems.
 There are more than 3,800 of these recidivism programs across the United States, according to the U.S. Department of Justice.
 Teams of judges, prosecutors, defense attorneys, social workers and addiction treatment providers work with individuals charged with non-violent crimes.
 Drug court participants are offered substance use treatment to help them avoid penalties like: